zieka/bonsai-components/packages/react-global-keys/README.md

 ### Add some key mappings

-Now in any component use the `useGlobalKeyBinding` to add some key mappings:
+Now in any component use the `useGlobalKeyBinding` hook to add some key mappings:

 ```tsx
 import { useGlobalKeyBinding } from '@bonsai-components/react-global-keys';